MaJerle/lwgps/docs/user-manual/how-it-works.rst

 How it works
 ============

-GPS NMEA Parser parses raw data formatted as NMEA 0183 statements from GPS receivers.
+LwGPS parses raw data formatted as NMEA 0183 statements from GPS receivers.
 It supports up to ``4`` different statements:

 * ``GPGGA`` or ``GNGGA``: GPS fix data
 * ``GPGSA`` or ``GNGSA``: GPS active satellites and dillusion of position